edmerix/edmerix.github.io/README.md

 Core functions are auto-loaded from [core.js](core.js), while base programs are loaded from [programs.js](programs.js), and extra functions that can be installed during use are in the [pkg](pkg/) directory.

 It is entirely class-based, so multiple terminals can run side-by-side with their own installations, and all functionality is easily extensible.
+See [notebook.js](pkg/notebook.js) for an example of how to code a "program" that can be installed, rather than just a function.

 ### Screenshot